8linkz/Censei/README.md

 http://example.com/tools/app.exe with Content-Type: application/octet-stream
 ```

-At the end of each file, a summary of the scan with statistics and configuration details is appended.
+At the end of the raw.txt file, a summary of the scan with statistics and configuration details is appended.

 ## Advanced Features